garceauemily/PickYourPark/client/README.md

 ### rfid.py

-This program is a module that provides various functions for interacting with the Sparkfun m6e nano RFID reader.
+This program is a module that provides various functions for interacting with the Sparkfun m6e nano RFID reader